-Within the hospital setting, pharmacy staff work as part of a team of healthcare professionals on the wards and clinics, providing advice and support to patients on how to take their medicines.
-They identify the medicines patients were taking before admission to hospital and make sure they are still appropriate before they leave hospital.
+In hospitals, pharmacy staff work with other healthcare professionals on the wards and clinics, providing advice and support to patients on how to take their medicines.
+They identify the medicines patients were taking before admission to hospital and make sure they are still appropriate before they leave the hospital.

-Many pharmacy staff now work in General Practice where they see patients who need help with their medicines.
-They treat people with long term conditions such as asthma and diabetes or those taking a lot of medicines, often prescribing and checking the effect of their medicines.
-Community pharmacies are where patients and members of the public can buy over the counter products for coughs, aches and pains, get their prescriptions dispensed and receive lifestyle advice for better health, such as giving up smoking, losing weight and health eating.
+Community pharmacies are where people can buy over the counter products for coughs, aches and pains.
+They can also get their prescriptions dispensed and receive lifestyle advice for better health, such as giving up smoking, losing weight and healthy eating.

 Pharmacy technicians carry out specialised tasks, such as preparing and dispensing complex medicines safely for patients.